tanshen/fast-rcnn/README.md

     name = '{}_{}'.format('kaggle', split)
     __sets[name] = (lambda split=split: datasets.kaggle(split, kaggle_devkit_path))
 ```
-If you have more than one class you have to deal with, `numbers_of_classes` for-loop you have to create.
-You can refer to my [factory.py](https://github.com/coldmanck/fast-rcnn/blob/master/lib/datasets/factory.py) (one class) and original `factory_inria.py`(https://github.com/coldmanck/fast-rcnn/blob/master/lib/datasets/factory_inria.py) (two classes) created by zeyuanxy.
+If you have more than 1 class you have to deal with, there're `numbers_of_classes` for-loops you have to create.
+You can refer to my [factory.py](https://github.com/coldmanck/fast-rcnn/blob/master/lib/datasets/factory.py) (1 class) and original [factory_inria.py](https://github.com/coldmanck/fast-rcnn/blob/master/lib/datasets/factory_inria.py) (2 classes) created by zeyuanxy.
 Also, do not forget to `import` your new file: `import datasets.kaggle`

-### ＿＿init＿＿.py
+### ＿init＿.py
 Again, remember to import: `from .kaggle import kaggle`